-Further information about indicators of abuse and neglect as well as safeguarding risks noted above are located in Keeping Children Safe in Education (2022).
+Further information about indicators of abuse and neglect as well as safeguarding risks noted above are located in Keeping Children Safe in Education (June 2023).
+Staff receive training on abuse and neglect as part of a biannual training cycle.

-Section 3: School/College staff safeguarding roles and responsibilities
+Section 3: School staff safeguarding roles and responsibilities